chainloop-dev/chainloop/app/controlplane/README.md

 ## Plugins

-The source code and documentation for the different supported extensions can be found at `./extensions`.
+The source code and documentation for the different supported plugins can be found at `./plugins`.

 ## System Dependencies